Pavantelugura/Pavantelugura/README.md

 - 💬 Ask me about: Data Science
 - 📫 How to reach me **pavantelugura.96@gmail.com**
 - 😄 Pronouns:Mr. | He
-- ⚡ Fun fact: Like to work in any Organization
+- ⚡ Fun fact: Like to collaborate in a Organization.

 I have technical skills and interest in -
    * Machine Learning